glennklockwood/limelead/content/pages/hpc-howtos/nvidia-jetson-nano.md

 ### NVIDIA GPU Cloud - Containerized Applications

-You can Jetson Nano's OS environment like a substrate for running containerized environments which is a big departure from most Raspberry Pi-like single-board computers and traditional HPC environments.
+You can think of Jetson Nano's OS environment like a substrate for running containerized environments which is a big departure from most Raspberry Pi-like single-board computers and traditional HPC environments.
 Logging into the Jetson Nano itself gives you a lean environment--shells, text editors, and basic Linux stuff are there, but there are no precreated Python environments, TensorFlow, etc.

 Instead of installing all your own libraries and tools though, you can launch application _containers_ that drop you in a system that has all of the necessary